Dacres Hotel: Stine House

 The Stine became the town's social gathering place and the stopping point for all the major stage lines from Lewiston and LaGrande.
 It even offered free carriage service between the hotel and the train depot, and reasonably priced service to anywhere else in town.
 Featuring an opulent bridal suite, it also became a popular regional destination for newlyweds.
 The hotel was so well appointed that several local families chose to make it their permanent residence while renting out their own homes.
 In a letter to the Deseret News in December 1881, a traveler visiting the city spoke highly of the Stine's atmosphere:

 One great and satisfactory acquisition to the place is the Stine House, where travelers in broad cloth or canvas suits are treated as human beings, for the proprietors study the comfort of the miner, granger or merchant with the same degree of carefulness.
 The gentleman in charge, whose name I have unfortunately forgotten, but is called "Infant" or "Little Boy", weighs nearly 300 pounds and is a thoroughbred at his business.
+(Note: The proprietor of the Stine House during this time was Albert Small, who had taken over management from Thomas O'Brien in 1879.)